alfdav/curlthis/styling_standards/python_terminal_styling/README.md

 | **Data Validation** | Mewtwo | Analytical abilities represent validation |
 | **Logging** | Slowbro | Methodical nature represents logging |

-## Example
+## Examples

-See the `example.py` file for a complete example of using the Pokemon Terminal Styling package.
+- See the `example.py` file for a complete example of using the original Click-based implementation.
+- See the `typer_template.py` file for a complete example of using the new Typer-based implementation.

 ## License